Superradiant evolution of the shadow and photon ring of Sgr A$^\star$: Superradiant evolution

-We consider the superradiant evolution of a boson cloud around Sgr A$^\star$ with the initial spin parameter $a_0 \equiv |{\bf J}_0|/M_0^2$, where ${\bf J}_0$ and $M_0$ are the initial spin and mass of the SMBH.
-With this choice, the spin parameter is always non-negative.
-We solve for the evolution of the BH spin and mass, as well as for the occupancy number of bosons in the cloud, assuming these quantities evolve over the timescale in Eq.~\eqref{eq:timescale} and setting $M_0 = M_{\rm Sgr A^\star}$.
-We neglect the effects of GW emission and gas accretion, whose associated timescales are much longer than the superradiant instability timescale considered here (see Refs.~\cite{Yoshino:2013ofa,Brito:2014wla,Barausse:2014tra}).
-We have also not included possible effects that would lead to a saturation of the cloud growth such as plasma effects~\cite{Dima:2020rzg}, interactions of the boson field with SM gauge bosons~\cite{Caputo:2021efm}, or boson self-interactions~\cite{Fukuda:2019ewf,Baryakhtar:2020gao,East:2022ppo}.

-The initial mass of the boson cloud has little impact on the timescale throughout most of the parameter space.
-Here, we set the initial cloud mass $M_B = M_\odot$, although lower values yield similar results.
-For a given choice of the initial value of $\alpha_0 \equiv GM_0\mu$, the BH spins down to a final value $a_F$ which is found by solving $\omega = m\Omega_{\rm BH}$ in Eq.~\eqref{eq:timescale}.
-Once this condition is satisfied, BHSR shuts down and the BH spin does not decrease any further.
+We consider the superradiant evolution of a boson cloud around Sgr A$^\star$ with initial spin parameter $a_0 \equiv |{\bf J}_0|/M_0^2$, where ${\bf J}_0$ and $M_0$ are the initial spin and mass of the SMBH.
+We solve for the evolution of the BH spin and mass, as well as for the occupancy number of bosons in the cloud, assuming these quantities evolve over the timescale in Eq.~\eqref{eq:timescale} and setting $M_0 = M_{\rm Sgr\,A^\star}$.
+We neglect the effects of GW emission and gas accretion, which operate on much longer timescales~\cite{Yoshino:2013ofa,Brito:2014wla,Barausse:2014tra}, as well as the additional assumption that the nonlinear backreaction effects of the bosonic field on the metric are not relevant.
+We have not included possible effects that would lead to a saturation of the cloud growth, including plasma effects~\cite{Dima:2020rzg}, interactions of the boson field with SM gauge bosons or particles in a dark sector~\cite{Caputo:2021efm}, or self-interactions~\cite{Fukuda:2019ewf,Baryakhtar:2020gao,East:2022ppo}.
+The initial mass of the boson cloud has little impact on the timescale for most of the parameter space, and we set it to $M_B = M_\odot$, although lower values yield similar results.
+For a given choice of the initial value of $\alpha_0 \equiv GM_0\mu$, the BH spins down to a final value $a_F$ at which BHSR shuts down, obtained by setting $\omega = m\Omega_{\rm BH}$.